ajeshkumartg/Windows10-Debloater-With-SelfElevation/README.md

 installation (including Windows Updates).
 Test everything after running them before doing anything else.
 Also, there is no guarantee that everything will work after future updates since I cannot predict what Microsoft will do next.

-## Interactivity

-## Execution

-Enable execution of PowerShell scripts:

-    PS> Set-ExecutionPolicy Unrestricted -Scope CurrentUser

-Unblock PowerShell scripts and modules within this directory:

-    PS> ls -Recurse *.ps*1 | Unblock-File

-## Usage

-Scripts can be run individually, pick what you need.

-1. Go to the scripts folder.
-2. Run the Scripts one-by-one..(as you need).
-3. Click allow on the prompt..
-4. And wait.

 ## Start menu